vegaprotocol/specs/protocol/0053-PERP-product_builtin_perpetual_future.md

 funding_payment = (period_duration-time_spent_in_auction)/period_duration * funding_payment
 ```

-Please note that this implies no funding payments for periods during which the market has been in auction for their entire duration.
+Please note that this implies no funding payments for periods during which the market has been in auction / suspended for their entire duration.

 If `scaling_factor` is specified set: